Controversy over the title of the 1987 Brazilian football champion: The 1987 tournament

-Judicial Disputes and Continued Recognition
+Judicial disputes and continued recognition

 Three years later, on April 8, 2014, the Superior Court of Justice upheld the decision that Sport was the sole 1987 champion.

 In 2015, the case reached the Supreme Federal Court.
 The case was assigned to Justice Marco Aurélio Mello, a known Flamengo supporter who did not recuse himself from the case.

 That same year, the Brazilian Football Confederation "split" the title in its Official Guide, contradicting the Superior Court of Justice's ruling by listing both Flamengo and Sport as champions in the 12th page of its 2015 edition.
 This guide included all unified national champions.
 While the Brazilian Football Confederation officially recognized Sport as the 1987 champion, it argued that recognizing Flamengo as well would not contradict the limits of the judicial ruling.
 However, the Brazilian Football Confederation stated that it complied with the court's decision to recognize Sport as the sole champion out of legal obligation.

-It is worth noting that the Brazilian Football Confederation's official recognition of titles occurs through Presidential Resolutions, not through the Official Guide.
+The Brazilian Football Confederation's official recognition of titles occurs through Presidential Resolutions, not through the Official Guide.
 The guide even includes a bibliography section citing external sources (including Wikipedia), which are not official Brazilian Football Confederation documents.

 On March 4, 2016, the Supreme Federal Court rejected the division of the title and upheld Sport as the sole 1987 champion.
 Flamengo appealed this decision, and a new trial was scheduled for August 2016.
 However, it was postponed by Justice Luís Roberto Barroso, who stated he needed more time to review the case.

 The trial finally took place on April 18, 2017.
 By a vote of 3-1, the Supreme Federal Court's First Panel rejected Flamengo's appeal and reaffirmed Sport as the sole 1987 champion.
 While Flamengo could still challenge this decision, the likelihood of reversal was considered virtually nil.

 On December 5, 2017, the Supreme Federal Court reaffirmed its earlier ruling, and on March 16, 2018, the decision was finalized, leaving Flamengo with no further recourse.

-The 2021 Debate
+The 2021 debate

 On February 25, 2021, after Flamengo's 2020 Brazilian Championship win, the Brazilian Football Confederation published an article on its official website celebrating the victory.
 At the end of the article, the Brazilian Football Confederation listed Flamengo's national titles, including the 1987 Copa União.
 This highlighted the Brazilian Football Confederation's ongoing recognition of the Copa União as part of the Brazilian Championship, despite the Supreme Federal Court's final ruling.